tlswg/tls13-spec/draft-ietf-tls-tls13.md

 in the "supported_groups" extension in the original ClientHello.
 It MUST then verify that the selected_group field does not correspond to a group which was provided in the "key_share" extension in the original ClientHello.
-If either of these checks fails, then the client MUST abort the handshake with a fatal "illegal_parameter" alert.
+If either of these checks fails, then the client MUST abort the handshake with a "illegal_parameter" alert.
 Otherwise, when sending the new ClientHello, the client MUST append a new KeyShareEntry for the group indicated in the selected_group field to the groups in its original KeyShare.
 The remaining